li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 Our research project aims to determine the characteristics of Mexican immigration to the US.
-We hypothesize that there exist statistically significant differences in key areas such as income between immigrants with different types of documentation.
+We hypothesize that there exist statistically significant differences in key areas such as income between immigrants with different types of documentation and with approved versus denied visa applications.

 ## Section 2.
 Exploratory Data Analysis